cobyeast/coffee_restful/README.md

   python app.py
 ```

-This command will start the server on http://localhost:7000/.
+Running this command will start the server on http://localhost:8000/.